pyodide/pyodide/docs/usage/type-conversions.md

 result_py.destroy();
 ```

-If a function is indended to be used from Javascript, you can use {any}`to_js <pyodide.to_js>` on the return value.
+If a function is indended to be used from JavaScript, you can use {any}`to_js <pyodide.to_js>` on the return value.
 This prevents the return value from
-leaking without requiring the Javascript code to explicitly destroy it.
+leaking without requiring the JavaScript code to explicitly destroy it.
 This is
 particularly important for callbacks.

 ```pyodide